Philipbear/msbuddy/README.md

 ## Python API ([link](https://msbuddy.readthedocs.io/en/latest/quickstart.html))

-As a quick start, we here load a mgf file and annotate the molecular formula for each MS/MS spectrum.
+As a quick start, we here load a mgf file and annotate the molecular formula for each query.
 All the configurations are specified in the [`MsbuddyConfig`](https://msbuddy.readthedocs.io/en/latest/pyapi.html#msbuddy.MsbuddyConfig) class.
 **Parallel computing** is also supported.